erezsh/erezsh.github.io/src/routes/personal.md

 - [Books](/books)
 - Philosophy
 - Software & Math
-- Science
+- Science, Nature
 - History
+- Travel, Culture, Languages
 - Psychology, Sociology & Anthropology
-- Travel & Culture
 - Music
-- Nature
-- Languages

 Talk to me about any of those.
 Feel free to skip the small-talk.